kubeshop/testkube-docs/docs/articles/install/4-advanced-install.md

                 - name: production_2
 ```

 Note: The default organization and environment mapping only apply on first sign in.
-After, you can remove users from environments or change roles through Testkube's dashboard.
+After, you can remove users from environments or change roles through Testkube's Dashboard.

 **Disabling personal organisations**